 Ammonia, Nitrite, Nitrate and pH

 Aquarium hobbyists should set up an aquarium water testing schedule testing for Ammonia, Nitrite, Nitrate, pH, Phosphorous and General Hardness.
 Testing tank water early and often during the aquarium cycling process helps hobbyists understand how the buildup of organic fish waste and Ammonia, Nitrite, Nitrate are related.
-Aquarium water testing is also important to monitor for Ammonia poisoning.
-After the aquarium cycling process has completed, test aquarium water before and/or after a partial aquarium water change.
+Also, aquarium water testing is important to monitor for Ammonia poisoning.
+So after the aquarium cycling process has completed, test aquarium water before and/or after a partial aquarium water change.
 Many aquarium hobbyists test more often for Ammonia, Nitrite, Nitrate, and pH, and less often for Phosphorous and General Hardness.

 The point is to establish a schedule and test aquarium water regularly to make sure parameters stay within the proper ranges for the tank.